 Our contact information

-Please contact us if you live in the Clearwater or Miami areas and want assistance with your Social Security disability or SSI case.
+Please contact us if you live in the Clearwater or St. Petersburg areas and want assistance with your Social Security disability or SSI case.

 If you provide a brief description of your claim using the form to the right, we will respond promptly.
 Or you may reach us at: